ozum/pg-structure/README.md

 * Unique Indexes
 * Identifies hasMany relationships
 * Identifies possible many to many relationships (through relationships)
-* Columns can be accessed by name or by database order.
-(Contains object and array referencing to this objects fileds)
+* Columns can be accessed by name or by order.
+(Contains object and array referencing to this objects fields)
 * Very detailed column meta data:
     * Allow null
     * Description